on3moy/Python-for-Business-Apps/docs/installation.md

 This class will use VSCode as the default IDE.
 You may choose to use any IDE you want.

+### Once VSCode is installed, you need to install 2 Extensions within VS Code

+- Python (Allows you to code using Python Syntax)
+- Jupyter (Allows you to code in notebook formats)

 ---

 ## 💻 Command Line Interface (CLI)